-- Always wash your hands before touching your Hickman® Catheter. - Try not to get water directly onto the dressing.
+- Always wash your hands or use alcohol hand sanitizers before touching your Hickman® Catheter. - Try not to get water directly onto the dressing.
 Always keep the catheter lumens above your waist line. - Do not bath or swim while you have your Hickman® Catheter in place. - Avoid pulling on your catheter or doing activities that could damage or dislodge it. - Ensure your Hickman® Catheter is always well secured and protected. - Never use scissors, pins or needles around your catheter. - Make sure your Hickman® Catheter is clamped at all times when not in use. - Always keep your appointments for your catheter dressing. - Let us know if you are unable to make appointments.

-Your Responsibility
+Your own Responsibility